QuotaClub

 “How do we know you can hack the rejection?”

 Point to evidence of grit.
 A specific story: a hard period, a target you missed, what you learned, what you changed, what happened next.
-Hiring managers are checking for resilience, not invulnerability.
-The strongest answer isn’t “I never get knocked down,” it’s “here’s the time I got knocked down hard, and here’s how I responded.”
+The interviewer may be assessing resilience, so focus on what you changed and what happened after the setback.

 “What if you can’t hit quota?”

 Show you’ve thought about it without conceding the premise.
-A confident answer: “I’ve looked at typical ramp timelines and what top performers at this stage do differently.
-If I’m below pace at 90 days, I’d ask for a clear development plan, more shadowing time with the AE team, and weekly call reviews.
+One possible answer is: “I’ve reviewed how this role’s ramp and quota are measured.
+If I’m below pace, I’d ask for a clear development plan, more shadowing time with the AE team, and weekly call reviews.
 I don’t plan to be there, but I’d know how to react if I was.”

 For a deeper read on the full interview process and the questions you’ll get asked at every round, see the SDR interview questions guide.
 For the full path from no experience to a signed offer, see how to get into tech sales in Australia.